RS257/JIA-2112-Project/README.md

     - When a user clicks back on the logout screen it redirects to the dashbaord, it causes the logout button not to be clickable.
       - The temporary solution is to have it fixed

+- Valid Certifications can not be made InValid if they are active
+  - This make sense that validity is tied to expiration, but a bad file could cause an issue and need to be made InValid and resubmitted

+- sometimes the Name is too long for certification when uploading a certification (try uploading a child abuse certification to reproduce the issue)

 # Install Guide